Ylligg/PacketTransfer_Python/README.txt

 reliable methods
 ----------------

-to use reliable methods use agrument -r and then you can choose between stop and wait with (sw) or Go Back N with (gbn) make sure you run the same on both server and client.
+to use reliable methods use agrument -r and then you can choose between stop and wait with (sw) or Go Back N with (gbn), sr was not implemented correctly so using the sr flag (selective repeat). make sure you run the same on both server and client.

 example: